Dorflinger Glass Museum

 Dorflinger Glass Museum History

 The Dorflinger-Suydam Wildlife Sanctuary acquired its first piece of Dorflinger glass in September 1981 as a gift from Agnes Houth Baisden.
 Mrs. Baisden gave a Marlboro pattern decanter in memory of her father, Fred Houth, who had worked in the Dorflinger factory.
-Many glass acquisitions followed and were held in a vault at an area bank as there was no museum to display them.
+The numerous glass acquisitions that followed were held in a vault at an area bank because there was no museum to display them.

-In 1991, acting curator Mark Eggenberger installed a display of glass from Dorflinger family members June Hardy and Jane Beers.
-Henry J. Loftus, Jr., was appointed curator in 1992 and continues in that position today.
+In 1991, acting curator Mark Eggenberger displayed glass from Dorflinger family members June Hardy and Jane Beers.
+Henry J. Loftus, Jr., took over the curatorship in 1992, a position he continues to hold today.
+With over 1,000 pieces, the Dorflinger Glass Museum has one of the largest collections of Dorflinger glass in the country.